 - It’s useful to get on Twitter/Facebook and look at a publication’s feed: Are they posting regularly?
 Do they engage with readers and authors?
 Follow the editors of the publication if you want, but do so politely.
 (Don’t contact editors randomly and ask what they’re looking for!)

 - Look at your favorite author’s publication credits.
 Who do you like to read?
 Where are they getting published?
 It may feel daunting to think of putting your own work on that level, but your story deserves it.

 - Does the journal have a hard sell list?
 This is a list of content/subject matter that the journal won’t necessarily reject but will rarely accept.
 (For a great example of this, see Clarkesworld’s submissions.)

-Here is my list of top-tier publications:
+Here is my list of top-tier publications for realistic fiction:

 4. Create a Cover Letter — And Don’t Overdo It